top of page

 -

 Do you ONLY see patients for perimenopause/menopause?I am primarily focusing on midlife women in my telehealth-only DPCM.
 I continue to take care of pregnant patients through my group private practice (Coastal OBGYN in Stamford, CT) and can certainly refer patients to my partners there for general OB/GYN health concerns.
 I may also be able to provide “consulting services” on a per hour basis for those with QUESTIONS about PCOS, endometriosis, fibroids, general health/cancer screening, HPV and herpes—in this capacity I would NOT be acting as your doctor but only a consultant.
+If you would like to schedule a single consulting session with me please email me at info@drshievag.com/

 -